evinism/mistql/docs/docs/reference/implementations/py.md

 # Python Implementation

 The Python implementation of MistQL can be installed via `pip install mistql`.
+Python 3.7+ is supported.

 ### Example Usage: